How to Configure package.json for Dual Modules

 }

-- Set Baseline ESM: Add
+- Set the baseline format.
+Add

-π₯οΈ CLI Validation & Debug Commands
+CLI Validation and Debug Commands

 Verify resolution in an isolated consumer environment before publishing: